Skip to main content

 You can ask ChatGPT general health-related questions:

-"What are the common side effects of ibuprofen?"
+"What are the common side effects of metformin?"

 Other Handy Uses